Steven-McCombe/TechTalk/README.md

 ## Usage
-Navigate to the following URL in your browser and sign up.
+Navigate to the following URL in your browser.
 ```h
 https://powerful-stream-84174.herokuapp.com/
 ```
+New users will need to Sign Up.
+Click the Login/Signup button to be redirected to the signup form and enter your desired credentials then click submit.

+Existing users can login via the Login/Signup button.
+Enter your existing credentials to log in.

 Application Screenshot: